Most Famous Logos With a Face

 Logo Pringles

-The American chip maker is very popular.
-Therefore, after the change of ownership of Pringles, the logo remained the same because it is already well known to consumers.
-The fact is that until 2012 the brand belonged to Procter & Gamble, and now it is the property of Kellogg’s Corporation.
-Product packaging is adorned with an impromptu face of a mustachioed man.
-He also has arched eyebrows, black dot eyes, and a red bow tie.
-The name is located under the abstract head.
+The American chip manufacturer is very popular.
+Therefore, the logo remained the same after Pringles’s ownership change, as it is already well known to consumers.
+The fact is that until 2012, the brand belonged to Procter & Gamble, and now it is the property of Kellogg’s Corporation.
+On the packaging of the product paints an improvised face of a mustachioed man.
+He also has arched eyebrows, eyes with black dots, and a red bow tie.
+Below the abstract head is the title.
 It is diagonal, bright yellow, with a black stroke.
-Above the “i” is a miniature chip.
-Sans serif font, bold and lowercase.
+Above the letter “i” is a miniature chip.
+The font is sans serif, bold, and lowercase.

 OBEY